Orion (spacecraft): Orion Crew Exploration Vehicle (CEV)

 The idea for a Crew Exploration Vehicle (CEV) was announced on January 14, 2004, as part of the Vision for Space Exploration after the Space Shuttle Columbia accident.
 The CEV effectively replaced the conceptual Orbital Space Plane (OSP), a proposed replacement for the Space Shuttle.
 A design competition was held, and the winner was the proposal from a consortium led by Lockheed Martin.
-It was later named "Orion" after the stellar constellation and mythical hunter of the same name, and became part of the Constellation program under NASA administrator Sean O'Keefe.
+It was subsequently named "Orion" in 2006 after the stellar constellation and mythical hunter of the same name, and became part of the Constellation program under NASA administrator Sean O'Keefe.
+As of 2006, NASA planned for the first flight to the International Space Station with astronauts onboard to be no later than 2014.

 Constellation proposed using the Orion CEV in both crew and cargo variants to support the International Space Station and as a crew vehicle for a return to the Moon.
 The crew/command module was originally intended to land on solid ground on the US west coast using airbags but later changed to ocean splashdown, while a service module was included for life support and propulsion.
 With a diameter of 5 m as opposed to 3.9 m, the Orion CEV would have provided 2.5 times greater volume than the Apollo CM.
-The service module was originally planned to use liquid methane (LCH_{4}) as its fuel, but switched to hypergolic propellants due to the infancy of oxygen/methane-powered rocket technologies and the goal of launching the Orion CEV by 2012.
+The service module was originally planned to use liquid methane (CH4) as its fuel, but switched to hypergolic propellants due to the infancy of oxygen/methane-powered rocket technologies and the goal of launching the first uncrewed Orion CEV by 2012.

 The Orion CEV was to be launched on the Ares I rocket to low Earth orbit, where it would rendezvous with the Altair lunar lander launched on a heavy-lift Ares V launch vehicle for lunar missions.